jac11/reachable/README.md

  - Ping scan by sending Internet Control Message Protocol (ICMP) echo request packets to the target host and waiting for an ICMP echo reply.
  - user can ping all network subnet or rangs of ips or one host
  - reachable tool will get the mac-addess for davice and mac-vendor as well
-* code dowblow the part of respones about gentrat the hostip for all subnet mask then sen echo ping recqut one by one then wating for repones and use rexuxe to mach the mac address and print the mac-adrees and mac-vendor
+*  down blow the part of response about gentrat the hostip for all subnet mask then sen echo ping recqut one by one then wating for repones and use rexuxe to mach the mac address and print the mac-adrees and mac-vendor

  ```python